Creating a Discernible Name for Icon Links

 Search Engine Optimisation (SEO) is the practice of improving how a website is crawled, understood, indexed, and ranked by search engines.
 It now sits alongside Generative Engine Optimisation (GEO), where the same underlying signals also help AI‑mediated search experiences understand, trust, and surface content.

 Below you will find a subset of articles from my blog specifically about Search Engine Optimisation and ‑ related ‑ technical SEO for JavaScript applications.
 This is an area I have worked with for many years, and it has been a regular subject in my writing.
-There are forty‑two articles collected together for you below.
+There are forty‑six articles collected together for you below.

 Check rendered HTML for JavaScript pages by comparing source and DOM output across metadata, headings, links, schema, content, hydration, and crawlability.